• Skip to main content

 Lauki Ka Halwa, Dudhi Halwa or Ghiya Halwa

-Lauki Halwa, also known as Dudhi Halwa, is a delicious Indian dessert recipe made with bottle gourd, milk, sugar and ghee.
+Lauki Halwa, also known as Dudhi Halwa, is a delicious Indian dessert recipe made with bottle gourd, milk, sugar & ghee (no khoya, no condensed milk used).
 It is an easy & light dessert recipe that can be made at home with just few ingredients.

 Indian sweets are mostly deep fried & often rich in fats & sugar.
 If you are a weight watcher and like to keep calories in check, then this lauki halwa is relatively light dessert.
 You can also adjust the sugar in it as per your taste to make a mild sweet dessert.